 We are encouraged by data from our preclinical studies to date:

-- In a rat model for ocular hypertension, we observed sustained IOP reduction from a single intravitreal injection of GB-401 that appeared to be at least as potent as twice daily administration of topical beta-blocker 0.5% ophthalmic solution for 28 days.
+- In a rat model for ocular hypertension, we observed sustained IOP reduction from a single intravitreal injection of a microparticle formulation of the GB-401 pro-drug that appeared to be at least as potent as twice daily administration of topical beta-blocker 0.5% ophthalmic solution for 28 days.

-- In pigmented rabbit eyes, we observed sustained therapeutic tissue drug levels of GB-401 for at least six months from a single intravitreal injection.
+- In pigmented rabbit eyes, we observed sustained tissue levels of the beta-adrenergic receptor inhibitor for at least six months from a single intravitreal injection.

 - In a six-month good laboratory practice, toxicity study in minipigs, no active beta-blocker was detected in the plasma at any dose or time point.